kn45/local-mr/README.md

 # Local MR

-A simple tool for streaming map-reduce task running on local machine with with multiprocessing.
+A simple tool for streaming map-reduce task running on local machine with multiprocessing.
 `export LC_COLLATE=C` to ensure sort behavior.